PhucNguyenHoang611/SE357-Practice_class/Lab 1/Lab1.1.md

 - Feature: There are also utilities or resources for requirements engineering.

 ### If an environment does not currently engage in solid requirements engineering practices, should tools be introduced ?
 - Yes.
 But it should be done thoughtfully, use the tool judiciously and follow certain best practices.
 These situations are complex and they present a high levels of ambiguity, uncertainty and emergence.
 Dealing with these complex situations may require a change in paradigm.

 ### How can tools enable distributed, global requirements engineering activities ?
 What are the drawbacks in this regard ?
+- Due to the fact that tools provide workers with adequate resources to function more effectively and cooperatively, they can facilitate dispersed, global requirements engineering tasks.
+Machines, paper, computers, laptops, auxiliary equipment, stationery, and other items that are needed by laborers and workers to work effectively might be considered tools.
+Employee productivity rises when tools are available, and this contributes to the overall effectiveness and efficiency of the firm.

+- The disadvantages in this regard include that, occasionally, employees use the availability of technologies for immoral purposes, misusing them for personal gain rather than for organizational needs.
+This causes these tools and resources to be abused and exploited, which lowers

 ### What sort of problems might you find through a traceability matrix that you might not see without one ?
+- Problem: Traceability can highlight areas where needs aren't fully covered, for as when certain features or components don't have matching requirements.

+- Representation: To guarantee complete coverage, the missing criteria might be included to the specification.

 ### How is AI being proposed for knowledge acquisition and representation in requirements specifications ?
+- Various methodologies and approaches are being suggested to use Artificial Intelligence (AI) for knowledge gathering and representation in requirements specifications.
+By automating or assisting in the extraction, analysis, and representation of pertinent knowledge from diverse sources, the requirements engineering process is to be improved.
+- While artificial intelligence (AI) has several benefits for representing and acquiring information, there are drawbacks as well, such as:

+  + Data Bias and Quality: Incomplete or biased data might result in skewed or erroneous requirements.
+Therefore, the quality of the input data is very important.
+  + Interpretability: AI models have to be understandable to interested parties, particularly in regulated sectors where transparency and traceability are crucial.
+  + Human Validation: To make sure that automated requirements correctly reflect the user's purpose, people should validate the requirements.
+  + Ethical Considerations: AI may unintentionally reinforce preexisting prejudices in specifications.
+It is important to take precautions against this and make sure AI is used ethically in requirements engineering.
+  + Requirements engineering may be made much more effective and efficient by AI, but it should only be utilized in conjunction with human experience.